PerStirpes/heap/catch.md

+## Heap automates the annoying parts of user analytics.
+No more manual anything.
+Just insights.
 ### Analytics Shouldn’t Slow You Down
 Optimize your entire customer journey from Attribution to Exploration to Conversion.
 No code required.
 Visualize Trends That Matter